 If you handle repairs on-site, it can be hard to make sure you have the right staff available at the right place and the right time to expedite repairs and maintenance needs.
 Often, staff are responsible for other equipment as well, and the workload can be high.
-Not to mention, COVID-19 is hitting many companies hard, forcing layoffs.
 When you have fewer workers available, will critical gas detector maintenance still get done?

 Downtime for repairs can slow your operations for weeks and put your workers at unnecessary risk.
-Alternatively, you might keep extra personal gas monitors on-hand for times like this, but that drives your costs higher than needed.
+Alternatively, you might keep extra monitors on hand for times like this, but that drives your costs higher than needed.
 You end up spending extra cash on “what if” monitors that collect dust in a corner.

 Additionally, we know that the paperwork and approval for these expenses or purchase orders also costs your company valuable time.
 It’s estimated that an industrial purchase order costs a company as much as $400 to process each order.